floookay/pluckey/README.md

 Another thing I wanted to achieve with this design was to be fairly flexible in terms of keycaps that can be used.
 Personally, I like the wider ergodox style modifier keys but keycap compability is unfortunatelly not that great.
-That's why I made PCB compatible with just 1u keycaps that are offered in ortho keycap sets.
+That's why I made the PCB compatible with just 1u keycaps that are offered in ortho keycap sets.

 > What's next?